Top Tips for Cycling Saddle Comfort!

 Gebiomized Area Saddle

-The appropriate width for a saddle is determined by which bony aspect the individual is aiming to sit on, as well as the size and shape of the pelvis.
-If a pelvis presents with a sit bone width of 144mm (‘sit bone to sit bone’) this means we require 144mm or more of area for a positive interaction.
-This will vary depending on the bike and riding position, for instance a time trial bikefit position requires sitting on the front bony aspects known as the pubic rami, the sit bone width will be effectively irrelevant.
+The appropriate width for a saddle is determined by the size and shape of the pelvis and riding position.
+If a pelvis has a sit bone width of 144mm, we may require 144mm or more of saddle area for adequate support.
+In a time trial bikefit position supported mainly on the pubic rami, the sit bone width will be effectively irrelevant.

 Saddle Comfort Summary…

-There are a multitude of factors that influence our interaction with a bike saddle while cycling and our saddle comfort.
-All of these are highly adjustable, provided the analysis undertaken allows an accurate understanding of the individual including their shape and flexibility, followed by accurate analysis of bike position and saddle loading and support.
+There are many factors that influence our saddle comfort while cycling.
+All of these are adjustable, but the bikefit analysis must allow an accurate understanding of the individual.
+This includes their size, shape and flexibility, followed by analysis of bike position and saddle loading and support.

 We highly recommend booking in for a bikefit PRIOR to buying a new saddle!
 The Star Physio expert Bikefit team are highly equipped to direct you in the appropriate direction saddle-wise if your current seat will not work with optimal changes, but more often, getting the right fit solves the problems!!